robertomaldonado/InternetPacketAnalyzer/README.md

     -c <Number of packets>  =>   Option specifies the number of frames to be processed.

 ### Sample Dump files:
-May be found in  the "Dumfiles" directorty
+May be found in  the "Dumfiles" directory